christianheuchert/CreateAlert/README.md

-# GetAllUsers
+# GetDepartments

-This activity retrieves all Users for the provided customer identification number.
+This activity retrieves departments associated with the given customer identification number.

 ## Configuration